-Further, under the terms of the stock option agreements with our executives (including, for these purposes, Mr. Shealy's outstanding stock options), upon a completion of a "change of control" (as defined in the Diffusion Pharmaceuticals Inc. 2015 Equity Incentive Plan), options held by our executives will become immediately vested and remain exercisable through their expiration date regardless of whether the holder remains in the employment or service of the Company after the change of control.
+Further, under the terms of the stock option agreements with our executives (including, for these purposes, Dr. Gainer's outstanding current stock options), upon a completion of a "change of control" (as defined in the Diffusion Pharmaceuticals Inc. 2015 Equity Incentive Plan), options held by our executives will become immediately vested and remain exercisable through their expiration date regardless of whether the holder remains in the employment or service of the Company after the change of control.
 Alternatively, in connection with a change of control, the Compensation Committee may, in its sole discretion, cash out the options.

-Ben L. Shealy
+John L. Gainer